You open the dishwasher and the dishes are still wet. Who has time for that? If your dishwasher is not drying dishes, put the towel down and try this.

 Dishwashers are actually designed to use the rinse aid to sheet off the water on dishes to assist in the drying process.
 So without it, you’re handicapping your dishwasher’s drying performance.

-Buy a bottle of rinse aid, and I betcha that’s the missing link.
-Keep your reservoir full, checking it every few weeks.
-Your (dry) dishtowels will thank you.
+Buy a bottle of rinse aid, and keep your reservoir full, checking it every few weeks.
+Your (dry) dish towels will thank you.

 Limit the amount of plastic items.
 Plastic doesn’t retain heat as well as say, ceramic, which is why you’ll notice that it’s generally the wettest of all your wet dishes.
 Because it doesn’t retain heat, it doesn’t condensate the water.

 Load your dishwasher properly.
 Load items, especially plastic, at an angle so water can sheet off.